TorchEnsemble-Community/Ensemble-Pytorch/README.rst

 Ensemble PyTorch
 ================

-Ensemble PyTorch is a unified ensemble framework for PyTorch to easily improve the performance and robustness of your deep learning model.
+A unified ensemble framework for pytorch_ to easily improve the performance and robustness of your deep learning model.

 * `Document <https://ensemble-pytorch.readthedocs.io/>`__
 * `Source Code <https://github.com/xuyxu/Ensemble-Pytorch>`__